inc0d3w3trust/FilesBackupTool/README.md

 To run an executable <a href="https://github.com/inc0d3w3trust/FilesBackupTool/blob/main/target">`jar`</a> file the OS have to have Java jdk 1.7 or higher version.

 # How to run java application?
-The executable <a href="https://github.com/inc0d3w3trust/FilesBackupTool/blob/main/target">`jar`</a> file has several attributes.
+The executable <a href="https://github.com/inc0d3w3trust/FilesBackupTool/blob/main/target">`jar`</a> file has several attributes:

 | Attribute name | Syntax | Description |
 | -------------- | ----------------------- | ----------------------- |